stojankukrika/A2ZCMS-CI/README.md

 	* Manage custom forms.
 	* Manage pages aranged into cateogry and possition.
 	* Manage to-do list.
+	* Manage plugins(install/uninstall)
+	* Manage polls
+	* Set would be use gravatar or avatar users
     * DataTables dynamic table sorting and filtering.
     * Colorbox Lightbox jQuery modal popup.
     * Add Summernote WYSIWYG in textareas.
     * soon will be more...
 * Front-end
 	* User login, registration, forgot password
-	* Blog,Gallery,Messages and more functionality
+	* Blog,Gallery,Messages and soon more functionality
 	* Voting content(Blog,Gallery,Page) and voting comments
 	* Custom themes
+	* Voting on active polls
 	* User can use avatar
 	* Add Summernote WYSIWYG in textareas
 	* soon will be more...